WE THE PEOPLE NEW MEXICO

 HB 266 GUN STORAGE INCOME TAX CREDIT

-HB 316 FELON IN POSSESSION OF FIREARM PENALTY
+FELON IN POSSESSION OF FIREARM PENALTY

 SB 5 FIREARMS NEAR POLLING PLACES - Does not exempt concealed carry - SRC- Passed SJC- Passed.
 Senate- Passed (26-16)- Voting List Passed -House (35-34) with exception for concealed carry licensees - Voting List - Senate: Passed Governor-SIGNED